Wrap It All! The 25 Best Paracord Handle Wraps

 Though extremely popular now, rope handle wraps are not a new idea.
 Many of the weaves and knots listed here have been around since ancient times.
 They served many practical and decorative uses, and they still do—even in our high-tech world.

-Perhaps you are new to paracord crafting and handle wraps.
-If so, take a look at our color selection.
-We have a ton of resource materials in the Paracorner to get you started.
+Or, perhaps you are new to paracord crafting and handle wraps.
+If so, take a look at our color selection for finding the right cord for your first project.
+We also have a ton of paracording resource materials in the Paracorner to get you started.

 While most people might be looking for handle wraps for their survival knives, handle wraps look good on most anything: